 Not a Timid Girl

 Al-Uzza, whose name means the Mighty One, or Might of God, holds power over life and death and she does it in the purest form, devoid of any egotistical aspirations and power struggles.
-Her sacred stone is the Baetyl, or Black Meteorite and the black stone at Mecca is certainly one of the many leftovers of the ancient worship of the Moon Goddess that was powerfully dominant in that region before the advent of Islam, another one being the sickle moon with the morning or evening star as symbol of the religion itself.
+Her sacred stone is the Baetyl or Black Meteorite and the black stone at Mecca is certainly one of the many leftovers of the ancient worship of the Moon Goddess that was powerfully dominant in that region before the advent of Islam, another one being the sickle moon with the morning or evening star as the symbol of the religion itself.
 You can’t really get more obvious than that.

-Al-Uzza, being the youngest of the three sisters is the Goddess of fresh perspectives, but also of power and war.
+Al-Uzza, being the youngest of the three sisters, is the Goddess of fresh perspectives, but also of power and war.
 Moreover, in Southern Arabia, she was revered as Goddess of Healing.
 In her form of Goddess of Death, she is also related to the Mesopotamian Ereshkigal, Queen Goddess of the Underworld.

 When I connected with her energies in order to better understand and feel this Goddess, she came to me as a beautiful young woman of brown skin and dark, wavy hair.
-She was pure in spirit, just as her maiden aspect symbolises, yet there was a quiet power and reassurance about her that made me think of a lioness at once.
+She was pure in spirit, just as her maiden aspect symbolises, yet there were a quiet power and reassurance about her that made me think of a lioness at once.
 In fact, Lion is her animal familiar, as well as Camel.